klepo/k-Wave-Fluid-CUDA/Readme.md

     +--GetoptWin64       - Windows version of the getopt routine +--Hdf5              - HDF5 classes (file access)
-    +--KSpaceSolver      - Solver classes with all the kernels +--Logger            - Logger class to report progress and erros +--MatrixClasses     - Matrix classes to hold data +--Makefiles         - GNU makefiles for different systems +--OutputHDF5Streams - Output streams to sample data
+    +--KSpaceSolver      - Solver classes with all the kernels +--Logger            - Logger class to report progress and errors +--MatrixClasses     - Matrix classes to hold data +--Makefiles         - GNU makefiles for different systems +--OutputHDF5Streams - Output streams to sample data